 Network information is required on the Avaya SBCE to allocate IP addresses and masks to the interfaces.
 Note that only the A1 and B1 interfaces are used, typically the A1 interface is used for the internal side and B1 is used for external.
-Each side of the Avaya SBCE can have multiple IP addresses, but these can only be assigned to one interface.
+Each side of the Avaya SBCE can have only one interface assigned.

 To define the network information, navigate to Device Specific Settings → Network Management in the UC-Sec Control Center menu on the left hand side and click on Add IP.
 Enter details in the blank box that appears at the end of the list